The long-term forces shaping our markets are positive

-Long-term industry forces across our markets remain attractive, with consistent increases in research funding and capital investment in many parts of the world supporting the growth of collaborative and global discovery networks.
+The life science industry which Abcam serves is experiencing increases in research funding and capital investment to support the growth of collaborative and global biomedical discovery networks.

-Notwithstanding the impact of COVID-19, the convergence of a number of industry trends is expected to support a continuation of the long-term market growth trends experienced across both research use only (‘RUO’) and clinical markets, resulting in an increased demand for our products and services, including:
+We expect the continuation of a number of industry forces to sustain long-term market growth trends across both research use only (RUO) and clinical use markets, resulting in increasing long-term demand for our products and services.

 Beyond their use in therapeutics, antibodies play a vital role in biomedical research across the life science industry.
 The quality of research reagents is intrinsically linked to the reproducibility of data.
 High-quality research antibodies, providing high specificity, sensitivity and consistency are critical to increasing confidence in research outcomes and reducing the gratuitous expenditure of both time and funding resources.

-With an estimated $17 billion lost in avoidable experiment expenditure annually, against a backdrop of increased outsourcing of research and development in order to optimise efficiency and reduce lead times, the ability for researchers to source high-quality and validated reagents is increasingly important.
+With an estimated $17bn lost in avoidable experiment expenditure annually, against a backdrop of increased outsourcing of research and development in order to optimise efficiency and reduce lead times, the ability for researchers to source high-quality and validated reagents is increasingly important.

-This has led to a proliferation in proteomic research in areas spanning stem cell research, gene editing, epigenetics, neuroscience and oncology.
-In addition, the market is further benefiting from the increase in the use of instrumentation, which facilitates automation and an increase in the use of technologies such as multiplexing allowing for a comprehensive, quick analysis of proteins.
-This increases both the efficiency and speed of output of biological research and thus the volume of available data, which in turn drives advances in process design and development in an ongoing cycle.
+These developments have the potential to significantly increase the efficiency and speed of biological research and thus the volume of data generated, which in turn drives advances in process design and development in an ongoing cycle.
 We believe all areas of proteomics research are benefiting from these trends.

-In March 2019, the government announced the intention to increase research efforts and enhance innovative capabilities as well as encouraging enterprise-led industry-academia research collaborations.
-In 2019/20, sales in China contributed to 16% of our catalogue sales, and we believe the Chinese market has the potential to grow to become the same size as the US market for our business over the next 15 years.
+In CY2021, China’s contribution to Abcam’s catalogue sales rose to over 19% (CY2020: 17%).
+We believe the Chinese market has the potential to grow to become the same size as the US market for our business over the next 15 years.